reframejs/reframe/docs/usage-manual.template.md

 It that case,
 it would be wasteful to load the view's entire code in the browser and to hydrate the whole page.
-Instead we can tell Reframe to hydrate parts of the page only.
+Instead, we can tell Reframe to hydrate parts of the page only.
 We call this technique *partial DOM-dynamic*.